dcacciarelli/my-causality-book/_sources/intro.md

 [**Davide Cacciarelli**](https://sites.google.com/view/dcacciarelli), Imperial College London

 This is a small book containing tutorials of causal inference methodologies, explaining the key concepts in this growing research area and showcasing potential applications for the electricity markets.
-We will try to give an introduction to the field, but the main focus will be on semi-parametric causal discovery {cite}`shimizu2022statistical`.

 ```{admonition} Python